EricMFink/revealjs/assets/.old-presentations/ExperientialEd.md

 ## Problem 2: Hear No Evil, Speak No Evil

 - Is the university liable for the harassment when the perpetrators were also students?
-- Does the fact that the harassment occurred in a studyabroad program make a difference to the school's liability under Title IX?
+- Does the fact that the harassment occurred in a study abroad program make a difference to the school's liability under Title IX?

 ***